Food choice of older adults

-Food preferences in older adults and seniors take into consideration how people's dietary experiences change with aging, and help people understand how taste, nutrition, and food choices can change throughout one's lifetime.
-This can occur when people approach the age of 70 or older.
+Research into food preferences in older adults and seniors considers how people's dietary experiences change with ageing, and helps people understand how taste, nutrition, and food choices can change throughout one's lifetime, particularly when people approach the age of 70 or beyond.
 Influencing variables can include: social and cultural environment, gender and/or personal habits, and also physical and mental health.
-Scientific studies have been performed to attempt to explain why people like or dislike certain foods and what factors may affect these preferences.
+Scientific studies have been performed to explain why people like or dislike certain foods and what factors may affect these preferences.

-The Science of Food Preferences
+The science of food preferences

-Research is continuously examining the variables that cause the elderly to change food preferences: an example being the Elderly Nutrition Program (ENP).
-The ENP explored how food preferences varied depending on biological sex and ethnic groups in an attempt to improve the quality of meal programs.
-A total of 2,024 participants in the ENP aged 60 years or older were interviewed.
-A majority of the participants were female, served by congregate meal programs, or meals served in community settings such as senior centers, churches, or senior housing communities.
+Research in this area is usually done in order to examine the variables that cause the elderly to change their food preferences; an example is the Elderly Nutrition Program (ENP).
+The ENP was implemented in 1972 to explore how food preferences varied depending on biological sex and ethnic groups, the goal being to improve the quality of meal programs.

-A general impression of the meals and preferences for 13 food groups (fresh fruit, chicken, soup, salad, vegetables, potatoes, meat, sandwiches, pasta, canned fruit, legumes, deli meats, and ethnic foods) were and are being assessed.
+Meals and preferences for 13 food groups, including fresh fruit, chicken, soup, salad, vegetables, potatoes, meat, sandwiches, pasta, canned fruit, legumes, deli meats, and ethnic foods, were assessed in order to gain a general impression of people's dietary habits and food preferences.
 After adjusting for variables, older male subjects were found to be significantly more likely to prefer deli meats, meat, legumes, canned fruit, and ethnic foods compared to females.
 In addition, compared with African Americans, the study found that "...
 Caucasians demonstrated higher percentages of preference for 9 of 13 food groups including pasta, meat, and fresh fruit", and recommended that "...
 To improve the quality of the ENP, and to increase dietary compliance of the older adults to the programs, the nutritional services require a strategic meal plan that solicits and incorporates older adults' food preferences".

-Influences on Food Preference
+Influences on food preference

 There are multiple factors in an elderly person's life that can affect food preferences.
-Aspects like their environment, mental and physical health, and lifestyle choices can all contribute to the individual taste and/or habits of elderly persons.
+Aspects like their environment, mental and physical health, and lifestyle choices can all contribute to the individual taste and/or habits of elderly people.

-An article about Influences On Cognitive Function In Older Adults (Neuropsychology, November 2014) states that "the nutritional status of older adults relates to their quality of life, ability to live independently, and their risk for developing costly chronic illnesses.
-An ageing adult’s nutritional well-being can be affected by multiple socio-environmental factors, including access to healthy and affordable foods, congregate meal sites, and nutritious selections at restaurants.
-The Academy of Nutrition and Dietetics, American Society for Nutrition, and the Society for Nutrition Education have identified an older adult's access to a balanced diet to be critical for the prevention of disease and promotion of nutritional wellness so that quality of life and independence can be maintained throughout the ageing process and excessive health care costs can be reduced".
+An article about Influences on Cognitive Function in Older Adults (Neuropsychology, November 2014) states that "the nutritional status of older adults relates to their quality of life, ability to live independently, and their risk for developing costly chronic illnesses.
+An aging adult's nutritional well-being can be affected by multiple socio-environmental factors, including access to healthy and affordable foods, congregate meal sites, and nutritious selections at restaurants.
+The Academy of Nutrition and Dietetics, American Society for Nutrition, and the Society for Nutrition Education have identified an older adult's access to a balanced diet to be critical for the prevention of disease and promotion of nutritional wellness so that quality of life and independence can be maintained throughout the aging process and excessive health care costs can be reduced".